By George Beccaloni & Charles Smith

 - Yayasan Wallacea (The Wallacea Foundation) is a conservation-directed and socially-minded NGO based on Ambon island, Indonesia.

 - Operation Wallacea is an organisation which runs biological and conservation management research programmes that operate in remote locations across the world.
 These expeditions are designed to educate young people and have with specific wildlife conservation aims in mind - from identifying areas needing protection, through to implementing and assessing conservation management programmes.

 - Project Wallace was organized in 1985 by the Royal Entomological Society of London and the Indonesian Department of Science to undertake a year-long study of the Dumoga-Bone area of north Sulawesi in Indonesia.

-- The Natural History Museum, London, holds an annual Wallace Lecture in November, the first of which was given by James Moore (Open University, UK) in 2006.
-This lecture series is currently suspended.
+- The Natural History Museum, London, holds an annual Wallace Lecture, the first of which was given by James Moore (Open University, UK) in 2006.
+This lecture series was revived by George Beccaloni and the Wallace Correspondence Project in 2014.